Delivering a simplified subscription experience that improved customer control and boosted AOV by 5%.

 2 Engineers

 Nuts.com is a DTC snack brand offering over 3,000 products through both one-time purchases and subscriptions.
-While most revenue comes from one-off orders, subscriptions generate over $10M in recurring revenue annually.
+While most revenue comes from one-off orders, subscriptions generate millions in recurring revenue annually.
 Despite their smaller share of revenue, subscriptions were a major source of customer friction.

 Problem